-So, people who are not married, people who are relying on a family member for childcare or people in alternative relationships can really benefit for this.
+So, people who are not married, people who are relying on a family member for childcare or people in alternative relationships can really benefit from this.

 Another thing also –

-This allocation is flexible – it can be taken all together or it can be staggered.
+This allocation is flexible – it can be taken altogether or it can be staggered.
 Two days of leave can be granted pre-delivery or after the birth (but not later than the period of Maternity Leave availed of).

 Please remember that this allocation is only for live childbirth.